h2oai/tutorials/Driverless AI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 3. The variables under variable importance for the low settings are very simple lags compared to the pre-ran experiment that has very sophisticated variables.

-When looking at both varialbe importance results, we can see that for the pre-ran experiment the variable importance that had the most importance was `106 EWMA Lag` or the Exponentially Weighted Moving Average, which calculates the exponentially moving average of a target or feature lag, compared to the lag of 52 weeks for the new experiment.
+When looking at both variable importance results, we can see that for the pre-ran experiment the variable importance that had the most importance was `106 EWMA Lag` or the Exponentially Weighted Moving Average, which calculates the exponentially moving average of a target or feature lag, compared to the lag of 52 weeks for the new experiment.
 The feature that we see in the pre-ran experiment is a weighted moving average of what happened in various weeks over a course of 2 years; this is a more complex feature than the 52 weeks lag, and that is expected because we built a more complex model from the pre-ran experiment.
 Although the 52 weeks lag would help make the prediction for a peak value more accurate, our more complex model is trained to be able to predict any point in time, compared to our simple model which would make predictions based on the 1 year lag.
 Note that the 52 lag is indeed, one of the important variables in the complex model, but is not the most important one.

 4. On the **Actual vs Predicted** plots, the pre-ran experiment shows the points less dispersed compared to the low settings experiment.
 This translates to higher accuracy on the predictions.